cacaogoldxyz/cacaogoldxyz/README.md

 8. Roadmap and Future Development
 8.1 Pilot Project: The first phase will involve a 800-hectare cacao farm in a public-private partnership with the Philippine government and with direct involvement from indigenous communities.
 This phase will test the scalability of Solana's infrastructure in integrating farming practices with tokenization.
-Q4 2024: Token minting, community onboarding, and smart contract deployment.
+Q4 2024: Community onboarding, and DePIN infrastructure development Q1 2025: Deployment to mainnet
-Q1 2025: DAO governance fully implemented, with tokenized cacao production beginning.
+Q2 2025: Tokenized cacao production

 8.2 Scaling Globally Once the pilot proves successful, the project will scale to other cacao-producing regions, expanding to Africa and Asia.
-The eventual goal is to create a global cacao cooperative that leverages blockchain for conservation and socio-economic empowerment.
+The eventual goal is to create a global cacao cooperative that leverages Solana blockchain for conservation and socio-economic empowerment.

 ## 🌐 Socials
 [![Facebook](https://img.shields.io/badge/Facebook-%231877F2.svg?logo=Facebook&logoColor=white)](https://www.facebook.com) [![LinkedIn](https://img.shields.io/badge/LinkedIn-%230077B5.svg?logo=linkedin&logoColor=white)](https://www.linkedin.com/in/) [![X](https://img.shields.io/badge/X-black.svg?logo=X&logoColor=white)](https://x.com/cacaogolddao)